20 Top Things To Do In Juneau On A Cruise Port Day

 3. Take A Helicopter Glacier Trek

 Enjoy the deep blue hues of Juneau Icefield from the comfort of a helicopter.
-On the short scenic flight, you’ll marvel at the snow-capped ridges, verdant rainforests, cascading waterfalls, and distant views of Auke Bay.
+Marvel at the snow-capped ridges, verdant rainforests, and cascading waterfalls, on the short scenic flight.

 The deep crevices and uneven terrain are breathtaking from high in the sky.
 Once on the glacier, a guide will lead the small group to explore surface rivers and glacial cracks.

-You can drink fresh glacial water from the surface with a water bottle.
+Bring a water bottle to sample the fresh glacial water from the surface.
 Be prepared for the cold by wearing layers.
 Tour operators generally supply ice boots, crampons, and snow pants.

 Some even provide jackets.
 However, helicopter excursions come with sticker shock and aren’t for those cruising to Alaska on a budget.